jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

     response = get_all_notifications_iterator(status="sending",older_than="NOTIFICATION ID")
     ```

+Run your application to send a request to API Notification client.
 It will return the next oldest messages from the specified notification ID.

 ### Response